Logarithmic Pandharipande--Thomas Spaces and the Secondary Polytope: Tautological classes as Minkowski weights and first computations

 \begin{example} Let $B$ be the substack of $\mathcal{P}_d$ parametrising subschemes of length $d$ supported on a single point.
 Let $a$ be the class in the Chow ring $A^\star(\mathcal{P}_d)$ defined by intersection with $B$.
 We understand the Minkowski weight on $\VTB_{d}$ whose corresponding operational Chow class on $\VB_{d}$ pulls back under $F_{\B_d}$ to $a$.

 The cycle $F_{\B_d\star}(B)$ is the closure of the collection of ideal sheaves supported in a single point in the dense torus of $\mathbb{P}^1$.
 Subschemes in this dense torus are specified by polynomials $\sum_{i=0}^na_iX^i$.
-Such a polynomial has a single root if and only if the following relations are satisfied for $k$ between $1$ and $d-1$ Observe $\{f_1,...,f_d\}$ is a Grobner basis of $(f_1,...,f_d)$ so the tropicalisation of $V(f_1,...,f_d)$ is the intersect of the tropicalisations of $V(f_i)$.
+Such a polynomial has a single root if and only if the following relations are satisfied for $k$ between $1$ and $d-1$ The tropicalisation (in the sense of \cite{MaclaganSturmfels}) of $V(f_1,...,f_d)$ is the intersection of the tropicalisations of $V(f_i)$.
 The tropicalisation of $f_i$ is the collection of points where $iX_i = X_0$.
 Imposing a polyhedral structure, each maximal cone has weight $i$.
-The intersect of these tropicalisations is a line and it is easy to check we should assign weight $d!$.
-This line is the union of two rays in the fan $\VTB_d$ so by \cite[Proposition 6.3.4]{MaclaganSturmfels} the associated Minkowski weight adopts the value $d!$ on these rays and zero elsewhere. \end{example}
+The intersection of these tropicalisations is a line.
+The length of the intersection of the closure of $V(f_2,...,f_d)$ with the torus orbits corresponding to the two rays contained within this line is one.
+Indeed $f_k=0$ expresses $a_{d-k}$ in terms of $a_{d-1}$ unambiguously.
+This line is the union of two rays in the fan $\VTB_d$ so by \cite[Proposition 6.3.4]{MaclaganSturmfels} the associated Minkowski weight adopts the value one on these rays and zero elsewhere by the above analysis. \end{example}